trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 published: true
 ---

----

 ## Writing Prompt: Students were asked to write a personal reflection on growing up in the 'war on terror'.

 ---

 ## Dina, 18, female, Liverpool, Syrian-Australian, Muslim

-I’m the success story refugee.
+I'm the success story refugee.
 Fetishized when I am grateful.
 Exceptional in my survival and therefore deserving of celebration.
 If I am angry or critical I must stay quiet.
 The war on terror is a cone of silence.

 ## Jenin, 17, female, Merrylands, Lebanese Australian, Muslim